nytimes/Emphasis/README.md

 Configuration
 -------------

-The main configuration element si specifiying what paragraph elements are in scope and are not.
+The main configuration element is specifiying what paragraph elements are in scope and are not.
 To this end we specify the elements on or near Line 54:

     this.paraSelctors = $$(